 Making the Preferment

-- Place water, yeast and flour in bread machine pan and select the "dough" cycle.
+- Place the first three ingredients (water, yeast and flour) in bread machine pan and select the "dough" cycle.
 Allow to mix about 5 minutes using small spatula to carefully push flour stuck in the corners into the mixing area.
 Unplug machine and let stand at room temperature over night or about 8 hours.
 Do not leave over 16 hours.

 - Restart dough cycle.
 Check dough after 5-10 minutes of mixing.
 If necessary, add additional flour 1 tablespoon at a time to form a smooth but slightly tacky ball or water if dough is too dry and bounces against the sides.
 When machine beeps (if your machine beeps when it's time to add whole ingredients, if not--add by hand after dough cycle), add cherries, rosemary and pecans.